metagov/gateway/docs/index.rst

 * SourceCred
 * PolicyKit
 * Stanford Participatory Budgeting Platform
+* NEAR (sort of)

 Currently supported platforms:

 * Discourse

-Metagov is a prototype under active development, so please send us feedback at hello@metagov.org.
+Metagov is a prototype under active development, so please help us out by sending us feedback at hello@metagov.org or by opening an issue on [our GitHub](https://github.com/metagov/metagov-prototype)!

 Indices and tables